-- 1. In the majority of applications, low ESR electrolytic or solid tantalum capacitors between 82 μ F and 220 μ F provide the best results.
+- In the majority of applications, low ESR electrolytic or solid tantalum capacitors between 82 μF and 220 μF provide the best results.
 This capacitor must be located close to the IC using short capacitor leads and short copper traces.
-Do not use capacitors larger than 220 μ F. For additional information, see Output Capacitor, C{OUT} . - 2.
-To simplify the capacitor selection procedure, see Table 6 for a quick design guide.
-This table contains different output voltages, and lists various output capacitors that will provide the best design solutions.
+Do not use capacitors larger than 220 μF.
+For additional information, see Output Capacitor (C{OUT}). - 2.
+To simplify the capacitor selection procedure, see Table 1 for a quick design guide.
+This table contains different output voltages, and lists various output capacitors that provide the best design solutions.

-From Table 6, locate the output voltage column.
+From Table 1, locate the output voltage column.
 From that column, locate the output voltage closest to the output voltage in your application.
 In this example, select the 24-V line.
-In Output Capacitor, C{OUT}, select a capacitor from the list of through hole electrolytic or surface mount tantalum types from four different capacitor manufacturers.
-TI recommends that both the manufacturers and the manufacturers series that are listed in Table 6 be used.
+Under the $Output\ Capacitor\ (C{OUT})$ section, select a capacitor from the list of through hole electrolytic or surface mount tantalum types from four different capacitor manufacturers.
+TI recommends that both the manufacturers and the manufacturers series that are listed in Table 1 be used.

-In this example, through-hole aluminum electrolytic capacitors from several different manufacturers are available.
+In this example, through hole aluminum electrolytic capacitors from several different manufacturers are available:

-82-μF, 50-V Panasonic HFQ Series
+- 82-μF, 35-V Panasonic HFQ Series

-120-μF, 50-V Nichicon PL Series
+- 82-μF, 35-V Nichicon PL Series

-3. The capacitor voltage rating must be at least 1.5 times greater than the output voltage, and often much higher voltage ratings are required to satisfy the low ESR requirements required for low-output ripple voltage.
+- 3. The capacitor voltage rating must be at least 1.5 times greater than the output voltage, and often much higher voltage ratings are required to satisfy the low ESR requirements required for low output ripple voltage.

 For a 20-V output, a capacitor rating of at least 30 V or more is required.
 In this example, either a 35-V or 50-V capacitor would work.
-A 50-V rating was chosen because it has a lower ESR which provides a lower output ripple voltage.
+A 35-V rating was chosen although a 50-V rating could also be used if a lower output ripple voltage is required.

-Other manufacturers or other types of capacitors may also be used, provided the capacitor specifications (especially the 100-kHz ESR) closely match the types listed in Table 6.
-Refer to the capacitor manufacturers' data sheet for this information.
+Other manufacturers or other types of capacitors may also be used, provided the capacitor specifications (especially the 100 kHz ESR) closely match the types listed in Table 1.
+Refer to the capacitor manufacturers data sheet for this information.